tasosalvas/spdiu/README.md

 - [ ] Checking for self updates
 - [ ] Logo n stuff
-- [ ] OOP refactoring of saves and slots, encapsulating all save-reading code and decoupling it from tasks
 - [ ] Game binary management
     - [ ] Getting all releases from the SPD github
     - [ ] Installing a chosen version of SPD in the spdiu folder